DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Navigating to the provided *Server Address* (e.g. http://127.0.0.1:4000) and reviewing the change(s) that you made.

-	- Closing the command line interface tool once you are satisfied with the change(s).
+	- Terminating the server by selecting Ctrl-C and entering y until the command line interface window notes that the server has closed, if you are satisfied with the change(s).

 6. Once you're ready so implement the change, select or create the branch that will house that change by: